 Each student brings a unique set of strengths and experiences to the College, and students with disabilities are no exception.
 While many learn in different ways, their differences do not imply inferior capabilities.

-DSS Faculty and Staff Resource Guide - This resource guide is a tool to assist faculty and staff to respond to students who may be eligible to receive reasonable accommodations under section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendment Act (ADAAA) of 2008.
+SAR Faculty and Staff Resource Guide - This resource guide is a tool to assist faculty and staff to respond to students who may be eligible to receive reasonable accommodations under section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Amendment Act (ADAAA) of 2008.
 The ADAAA has jurisdiction over any postsecondary institution that receives federal financial assistance.
 The guide will present the types of reasonable accommodations, processes and procedures and specific disability information.

 Test Date Change Form - This form is used for students who may have back to back courses or have received approval from their instructor to take the test at a different time/date.
-Students MUST receive approval from their instructor which must be communicated with DSS in order to test at a different time/date.
-Some students schedules permit moving test dates/times due to their schedule, however this form must be completed by the instructor or an email approval can be sent to DSS.
+Students MUST receive approval from their instructor which must be communicated with SAR in order to test at a different time/date.
+Some students schedules permit moving test dates/times due to their schedule, however this form must be completed by the instructor or an email approval can be sent to SAR.

 Universal Design of Instruction (UDI) - UDI is an approach to teaching that consists of the proactive design and use of inclusive instructional strategies that benefit a broad range of learners including students with disabilities.

 Accessibility - In web pages, it refers to the ability of a web page to be viewed by everyone, especially people with disabilities who use various assistive technologies.
 Accessible web pages take into account the special needs of visitors with auditory, visual, mobility and cognitive impairments and give those users an equivalent browsing experience to that of non-disabled visitors.